This blog was first published in February 2015 and has been updated in October 2018.

 Infographics, for example, are a really effective content format.
 They encapsulate information using graphics, allowing content to be presented quickly and clearly.
 By using images and associating those images with specific bits of information, infographics leave a lasting imprint on the mind of readers.

 According to the Content Marketing in the UK 2018 report by the Content Marketing Institute (CMI), infographics are one of the top content marketing formats used by B2B marketers in 2018 – with 65% of respondents saying so.

 Statistics from Business2Community, a top business community website, show that infographics are liked and shared on social media three times more than any other type of content and that publishers that feature infographics on their website grow 12% faster than those that don’t.

 7. White space is your best friend

 Just take a look at Apple’s website, for example.
-Apple take advantage of high-quality images, bold fonts and colours but also keep their design minimal, which in turn draws more focus onto what’s on the page without distracting the website visitor.
+Apple takes advantage of high-quality images, bold fonts and colours but also keeps its design minimal, which in turn draws more focus onto what’s on the page without distracting the website visitor.

 Another good example is the NVIDIA website.
 It has a banner image on the main page with a prominent call-to-action and cycles through four images.
 The banner image is split from the subsequent thumbnail images below and features a lot of white space, allowing visitors to focus on each item being offered.